 When I head to the shops I take a couple of linen bags for the really heavy items and a few of these BYOB Bags for all the awkwardly-shaped items.
 That seems a really good combination and avoids the need for all the plastic bags at the checkout.

-Download the free BYOB - Bring Your Own Bag! pattern from my website and please also look at the other bags available on the site to give you some other ideas.
+Download the free BYOB - Bring Your Own Bag! pattern here and please also look at the other bags available in my pattern collection to give you some other ideas.

 Next Up: BYOB - Fired Earth Colourway